 In-use verification

 44. To ensure the accuracy of the SOCE/SOCR monitors and also ensure that MPR are being met it was necessary to introduce a two part in-use verification process, with Part A verifying the accuracy of the monitors and Part B verifying the battery durability against MPR.
+A Part C was added in phase 2 of the GTR development in order to address the accuracy of the reported virtual mileage.

 45. Part A verification involves measurement of the UBE/electric range under the applicable test procedure and determination of a measured SOCE/SOCR by dividing by the respective values from certification.
 These measured values can then be compared to the on-board values from the SOCE/SOCR monitors to ensure the accuracy is within a given tolerance.
 For this purpose, the resolution of the on-board values from SOCE/SOCR was set to 1 part in 100, and the required accuracy defined by a statistical process as described below.